The 20 best films of 2022

 A grim but gripping remake of the 1947 Tyrone Power film noir, Bradley Cooper excels as drifter Stan Carlisle, who goes from carnival clairvoyant to shifty psychic, only to fall foul of Cate Blanchett’s elegant psychologist, who threatens to expose his con artistry.
 The support cast is one of the year’s slickest: Rooney Mara as Stan’s squeeze; Willem Dafoe and Tim Blake Nelson as fair barkers; del Toro regular Ron Perlman as the circus strongman; David Strathairn and Toni Collette as a married vaudeville act.
 But what really casts a spell is the period atmosphere conjured by del Toro and his regular cinematographer Dan Laustsen, so richly evocative of the ‘40s it’s like time-travel.
 While it may move del Toro away from the horror/fantasy genre that he so loves, he’s tailor-made for film noir.
 From the flame-grilled opening to the grisly, snow-bound denouement, this may be a story about fakery, but it feels utterly genuine.

 Did you know?
 Del Toro took inspiration from American painters Edward Hopper, Andrew Wyeth, and George Bellows for the film’s distinct look.
-PB
+JM

 Like this?
 Try this!
 The Last Seduction, Double Indemnity